Our Best Tips: Jumps

 - You may think that because you’re on your feet all day in class and rehearsal you don’t need to cross-train the large muscles in your legs and hips.
 Wrong!
 Those muscles need to be activated in a parallel position to generate propulsion for jumps and to control your landings.
 Here are two exercises.

-- Here's everything you need to know about plyometrics for dancers.
+.
 These kinds of exercises are utilized by hurdlers and high jumpers.
 Enough said.

 - If possible, use men’s class as an opportunity to work on your timing.
 The slower music will force you to hang in the air, and you might just learn a few new steps.